tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-28-learning-dita-scriptorium-course.md

 ---
-title: "Learning DITA: A new course by Scriptorium"
+title: "LearningDITA.com: A new online learning resource by Scriptorium"
 categories:
 - dita
 - beginners
 keywords:
-summary: "Learningdita.com is a free online course created by Scriptorium for learning DITA.
-The course lasts about an hour and will introduce you to core DITA concepts and techniques."
+summary: "Learningdita.com is a free online educational resource created by Scriptorium for learning DITA.
+The initial course on their site, "Introduction to DITA," lasts about an hour and will introduce you to core DITA concepts and techniques."
 ---

 ## A Free Course on DITA